MLWorkshops/swashbuckling-r/docker/readme.md

 Note, the base image does not have a build for darwin/amd64, but can still work when using the flag `--platform=linux/amd64` on Intel-based Macs.

-Run the image as above in the Quickstart section.
+Run the image as above in the Quickstart section on the main repo README.md.

 ## Stop Container and Clean Up